 Part of my HowTUES-day series, making a basic béchamel or white sauce is the key to a luscious mac 'n cheese or baked potato soup.
-Once you have this technique in your back pocket, you’ve unlocked a treasure trove of comfort, my friend.
+The technique of combining fat, thickeners, liquids and heat into a sauce is your gateway to something good.

-There are so many jarred sauces and soups in the grocery store and while many food manufacturers are making a big effort to include only ingredients that we, the consumers, recognize (which btw is the industry's definition of "clean labeling"), it really is easy to make this stuff yourself from ingredients you likely have in your pantry or fridge, I promise.
+Walk into any grocery store and there are so many jarred sauces and soups.
+While many food manufacturers are making a big effort to include only ingredients on their labels that we, the consumers, recognize (which btw is the industry's definition of "clean labeling"), it really is easy to make a lot of sauces yourself.
+You likely have most of the ingredients in your pantry or fridge, I promise.

 Béchamel (pronounced "bay-sha-MEL" - you know - like the guy who owned the diner with Alice and Flo) is a white sauce that begins with a roux ("roo" - like Eeyore, Tigger Piglet and...).
 A roux is usually equal parts of fat and thickener - in this case, butter and flour.
 The roux is cooked over medium heat for a couple of minutes until the flour taste is cooked out and the roux starts to get all sun-tanny at which point, the liquid (milk) is added while being stirred to avoid lumps.